Jennifer Goldman-Wetzler, Ph.D.

 Earlier in her career, she was Director of Negotiation Programs at Mediation Works Incorporated, and a facilitator at the Program on Negotiation at Harvard Law School.

-Jennifer is the author of the book Emotions in Long-term Conflict (2014) and is currently working on her next book, Conflict Mastery.
-She has also authored articles and chapters in publications including Chief Learning Officer Magazine, the International Journal of Conflict Management, and The Handbook of Conflict Resolution: Theory and Practice.
+Jennifer’s book, Optimal Outcomes: Free Yourself (and Others) from Conflict– At Work, At Home, In Life is due to be published by Harper Business in January 2020.
+She has also written the book Emotions in Long-term Conflict (2014) as well as articles and chapters in publications including Chief Learning Officer Magazine, the International Journal of Conflict Management, and The Handbook of Conflict Resolution: Theory and Practice.